The Dragon Crown

 The Dragon Crown is an adventure for fantasy role-playing games published by Judges Guild in 1979.

 Plot summary

-The Dragon Crown is a scenario that was used as the 1978 Pacific Encounters D&D tournament dungeon.
-The heroes are captured by a red dragon, but are offered their freedom if they will retrieve the Dragon Crown from some thieving kobolds.
+The Dragon Crown is a scenario that was originally used as the 1978 Pacific Encounters D&D tournament dungeon.
+The player characters are held captive by a red dragon, who offers to free them in exchange for reclaiming the Dragon Crown from the kobolds who stole it.

-The Dragon Crown is an adventure suitable for 6 characters of experience level 1st-4th.
-The quest is the recovery of a crown belonging to a Red Dragon which threatens the player characters if they fail.
-There are 2 rooms in the dungeon, each given a brief description and keyed.
+The Dragon Crown is an adventure intended for 6 player characters of experience levels 1st-4th.
+The characters must enter a dungeon to recover a crown belonging to a Red Dragon who threatens to eat them if they fail.
+The dungeon has 26 rooms, each of which has a short description and is keyed.

 Publication history

 The Dragon Crown was written by Michael Mayeau, with a cover by Jennell Jaquays, and was published by Judges Guild in 1979 as a 16-page book.